Is Legendary Celtic Warrior Queen Medb Buried In An Ancient Mound On The Top Of Knocknarea?

 They laid out their garments and jewelry and lined up the livestock.
 And for every possession, Ailill put up, Medbput up one just as good, except for one thing: a beautiful, white-horned bull.

-This bull had been born to one of Medb’s cows, but it had left her herd because it didn’t want to belong to a woman.
-Medb was devastated, and she decided then and there that she would get a bull to equal the white-horned one.
+This bull had been born to one of Medb's cows, but it had left her herd because it didn't want to belong to a woman.
+Medb was devastated and decided then and there that she would get a bull to equal the white-horned one.
 The only bull as good as this one was the brown bull of Cuailnge, the property of Daire mac Fiachna, king of Ulster.

 Medb sent messengers to Ulster requesting the loan of the brown bull for one year.
 She offered generous terms: fifty yearling heifers, a large piece of land, a fabulous chariot, and her own “friendly thighs.”

-Daire agreed readily, but that evening Medb’s messengers boasted that if he had not accepted her terms, they would have taken the bull by force.
+Daire agreed readily, but that evening, Medb's messengers boasted that if he had not accepted her terms, they would have taken the bull by force.
 After that, the deal was off.

 "Cú Chulainn Riding His Chariot into Battle", illustration by J. C. Leyendecker in T. W. Rolleston's Myths & Legends of the Celtic Race, 1911

-The Ulster army started marching to meet its attackers, but on the way the soldiers were all struck by strange, debilitating pains, the result of an old curse by the goddess Macha.
-So instead of encountering an army, Medb’s warriors met a single hero: Cuchulain (koo-hool-n).”
+The Ulster army started marching to meet its attackers, but on the way, the soldiers were all struck by strange, debilitating pains, the result of an old curse by the goddess Macha.
+So instead of encountering an army, Medb's warriors met a single hero: Cuchulain (koo-hool-n)."
 1

 Eventually, Cuchulainn killed Fer Diad with his most lethal weapon, the cruel magical spear Gae Bolg.